BDelhees/mendicantbias/src/milestone3.md

 ***Encountered Problems:***

-Same problem as Task 2 and Task 3, unable to connect to Docker.
+Same problems as seen in Task 2 and Task 3, basically unable to connect to Docker.
 Overall, we were not able to do a lot in this task since we failed on some major points in the previous tasks.